-Impact Management Outcome: Environmental Control Officer to conduct an inspection prior to the commencement of construction activities on site.
-Potential impact to avoid • Failure to appoint ECO or to notify ECO of commencement prior to commencement will result in non-compliance with the EA.

-• If a pre-commencement ECO inspection is not performed, the Applicant may be held liable for environmental degradation that took place prior to the Contractor commencing work on site.
-Impact Management Outcome Good environmental management is promoted and enforced by the ECO during the full pre-construction and construction phases.
+Impact Management Objective: Environmental Control Officer to conduct an inspection prior to the commencement of construction activities on site.
+Potential impact to avoid Failure to appoint ECO or to notify ECO of commencement prior twith the EA.
+If a pre-commencement ECO inspection is not performed, the addition that took place prior to the Contractor commencing the contractor commencing the prior to the Contractor commencing the contractor commencing the prior to the Contractor commencing the contractor contractor Applicant may be held Impact Management Outcome Good environmental management is promoted and enforced by the ECO during the full pre-construction and construction phases.
 Site facilities are appropriately located on site.
 Construction workers receive environmental awareness training before commencing work on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period The appointed ECO must be advised of the construction start date, before any activities commence Contractor Start of construct on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
-Start of construct Start of construction phase Performance Indicator A pre-commencement site inspection is conducted by the appointed ECO before construction activities commence on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period dvised of the construction start date before any activities commence erform a pre-commencement inspection and plan for environmental tion workers.
+Contractor Start of construction phase Performance Indicator A pre-commencement site inspection is conducted by the appointed on site.
+ECO before construct tion activities commence